Few-shot Incremental Event Detection: Related Work

 \subsection{Incremental learning}

+Incremental learning was defined in a paper like this: it can learn additional information from new data; it does not require access to previously used data; it retains a substantial majority of the previously acquired knowledge when learning new information; it can learn instances of previously unseen classes; it is versatile enough to be used with a variety of classification algorithms \cite{2002-ILA}.
+However, certain models do not follow this definition strictly and retain the previous data during training, because they recognize the significant contribution of previous data to improve the validity of the model.

+A widely proven and studied problem in current research on incremental learning is the problem of catastrophic forgetting due to the tendency for knowledge of the previously learned task(s) (e.g., task A) to be abruptly lost as information relevant to the current task (e.g., task B) is incorporated.
+This phenomenon occurs specifically when the network is trained sequentially on multiple tasks because the weights in the network that are important for task A are changed to meet the objectives of task B. \cite{2016-OCF}

+To address this problem, incremental learning has evolved various approaches, which are classified into regularization-based, replay-based, and parameter isolation-based methods.
+In this section, we focus on two related models for incremental event detection.

 Cao first proposed the task of incremental event detection and KCN \cite{2020-KCN-IED} in his paper.
-KCN mainly adopts prototype enhanced retrospection and hierarchical distillation to mitigate the adverse effects of semantic ambiguity and class imbalance, respectively.
+KCN adopts prototype-enhanced retrospection and hierarchical distillation to mitigate the adverse effects of semantic ambiguity and class imbalance, respectively.

-KPGNN \cite{2021-KPGNN-IED} make complex social messages into unified social graphs by Heterogeneous GNNs.
-It also leverages the inductive learning ability of GNNs to efficiently detect events and extends its knowledge from previously unseen data.
+KPGNN \cite{2021-KPGNN-IED} transforms complex social messages into unified social graphs using Heterogeneous GNNs.
+It leverages the inductive learning ability of GNNs to detect events efficiently and extends its knowledge from previously unseen data.
 After adding new data, the system will detect automate.
 It will extend the original social graph and remove outdated messages periodically to maintain an up-to-date social graph structure.